ctsaitsao/skateboard-squad/simulation/README.md

 Calculating time derivatives of the kinematics equations of the robot is necessary for calculating the kinetic and potential energy for the robot.
 Energy conservation is a key part of simulating the dynamics and motion of the robot.
 See `derive_equations.mlx` for derivative and energy calculations.

 ## Trick Controls
 The robot contains two actuated degrees of freedom, `bottomLinkTheta` and `topLinkTheta`.
 This actuation comes from the two motors of the inverted double pendulum design.
 Thus, the two control variables are `bottomMotorTorque` and `topLinkTorque`.
+See the files `main.m`, `pid_idle.m`, `pid_pumping.m`, and `lqr_manual.m` for calculations.

 ### Pumping
 The pumping trick controls the center of mass of the robot through PID control.
 Its end goal is to accelerate the robot after the drop-in.
 Controls can be described using the following table: